Having relationship goals may sound clinical and serious, but all healthy relationships need to have attainable goals for them to thrive.

 Planning a date night, at least once a month will mean you have quality time together.
 Turn your phones off, hold hands and remember why you fell in love with them in the first place.
 If PDA makes you feel uncomfortable, devise a “couple code” that shows your partner that you’re there for them.

 Whether it's paying off credit cards or saving to buy a house, money is at the center of all our relationships.
 Being clear about what your current money situation is and what goals you both have for the future means you’ll be on the same path and there won’t be any nasty surprises later down the line.

-Kivits explains: “Our attitudes to money develop in childhood and when couples encounter differences in their approach to handling income, expenditure and savings, it can cause tension between them.
+“Our attitudes to money develop in childhood,” explains Kivits.
+“When couples encounter differences in their approach to handling income, expenditure, and savings, it can cause tension between them.
 The goal-setting process can help couples work through any differences and find a way forward that works for both”.